-Amounts Due from Other Agencies included in the accompanying statement of net position and balance sheet - governmental funds consists of amounts due for Capital Outlay funds for expenditures already paid and awaiting reimbursement recorded in the Capital Projects Fund.
+Amounts Due from Other Agencies included in the accompanying statement of net position and balance sheet - governmental funds consists of amounts due for state grant funds in the General Fund and for Federal grant funds for expenditures already paid and awaiting reimbursement recorded in the Special Revenue Fund.
 These receivables are considered to be fully collectible and as such, no allowance for uncollectibles is accrued.